BB-chess/kbn/README.md

 # KBN vs K — Bishop & Knight Mate Trainer

-A tiny, offline-capable web app (PWA) for practising the bishop-and-knight checkmate against a **perfect defender**.
+Any, offline-capable web app (PWA) for practising the bishop-and-knight checkmate against a **perfect defender**.
 The engine plays from a complete KBNK distance-to-mate tablebase, so it always defends optimally and you get instant feedback when a move drifts from the fastest mate.